psylopneunonymous/LMMS-default-catppuccin/README.md

 # LMMS-default-catppuccin
-Port of LMMS UI in Catppuccin
+Port of LMMS default UI in Catppuccin

 ## Installation